Chinese Journal of Dermatology ›› 2026, Vol. 59 ›› Issue (2): 185-188.doi: 10.35541/cjd.20220588

 Ding Meilin, Li Hongyang, Zhang Wei, Zeng Xuesi

-1. Department of Pathology, Hospital of Dermatology, Chinese Academy of Medical Sciences and Peking Union Medical College, Nanjing 210042, China
+1. Department of Pathology, Hospital for Skin Diseases, Institute of Dermatology, Chinese Academy of Medical Sciences & Peking Union Medical College, Nanjing 210042, China

 • Contact: Zhang Wei E-mail:ifmtjoel@163.com